 Welcome to the Hockey Conditioning Training guide.
-This is the complete guide to hockey conditioning and learning how you can have the energy on the ice to dominate all game long.
+This is the complete formula you need to take your hockey conditioning to an elite level.

-Whether you are a hockey player looking to learn how to get in better hockey shape or a coach of any kind looking to help out hockey athletes, this is the hockey conditioning guide you will want to read.
+Whether you are a hockey player with big hockey dreams or a coach looking to help out hockey athletes, this is the hockey conditioning training model you need.

-This is a massive guide covering everything hockey conditioning related, so we’ve created a table of contents that you can come back to and use to resume your reading.
+Because this Hockey Conditioning guide might be tough to finish in one sitting we’ve included a table of contents that you can use to come back to resume your reading.
 Enjoy!

 Table of Contents